 Public Officials, Candidates and HOA Representatives.
 Associations cannot prohibit members or residents from inviting public officials, candidates for public office or representatives from homeowner organizations to meet with members, residents, invitees and guests to speak on any matter of public interest.
 “Homeowner organizations” would include such groups as California Associations Institute (CAI), California Association of Community Managers (CACM), and Education Community for Homeowners (ECHO), but also could be broadly interpreted to include any organization related to or involving homeowner associations.
 (Civ.
 Code §4515(b)(2).)

 Use of Common Area.
-Members and residents cannot be prohibited from using any portion of the common area, including the community or recreational hall or clubhouse, for the assembly or meetings discussed in the prior two sections.
-Further, members cannot be charged a fee or required to made a deposit, buy liability insurance, pay premiums or deductibles on the associations’ insurance policy when the common area is being used such purposes.
+Associations cannot prohibit members or residents from using the common areas, such as a lawn, lobby or a clubhouse, for purposes discussed above.
+Further, members cannot be charged a fee or required to make a deposit, buy insurance, or pay premiums or deductibles on the associations’ insurance policy when the common area is being used such purposes.
 A private home also may be used for the same purposes and under the same conditions, with the owner’s consent.
 (Civ.
 Code §4515(b)(3); (c).)

 Canvassing and Petitioning.
-Members cannot be prohibited from canvassing or petitioning (1) members, (2) the association’s board, and (3) residents to participate in the above permitted activities (assembling, meeting, speaking with public figures, etc.).
+Associations cannot prohibit members or residents from canvassing or petitioning (1) members, (2) the association’s board, and (3) residents to participate in permitted activities (assembling, meeting, speaking with public figures, etc.).
 (Civ.
 Code §4515(b)(4).)

 Distributing Flyers.
 Members cannot be prohibited from distributing or circulating, without permission, information about (1) CID living, (2) association elections, (3) legislation, (4) election to public office, (5) the initiative, referendum, or recall processes, or (6) other issues of concern to members and residents.
 This is by far the broadest and most overreaching portion of the new law.
 The scope of information which may be distributed, without permission, is effectively unlimited.
 It need only be any matter which concerns a member or resident.
 (Civ.
 Code §4515(b)(5).)